 The purpose of the III portion of the curriculum is to engage students in activities that will foster the skills of life-long learning essential for practicing physicians in the 21st century.
 Students will gain experience generating questions related to the practice of medicine and exploring the various methods available to resolve such questions.
 The student is strongly urged to select a topic of particular interest and to investigate the subject independently, utilizing the advice of a faculty advisor and other resources in the WWAMI community.
 This is a unique opportunity for students to choose both the content and form of their learning and to pursue an interest that may not be included elsewhere in the curriculum.

-There are five ways you can select to fulfill the III requirement.
-Each offers the student a different type of learning experience and each has its own III process, expectations, and deadlines.
-For questions on any of these selectives , please contact SOM Curriculum Office, email@example.com.
+There are five options you can select from to fulfill the III requirement; this scholarship experience is undertaken between years one and two of medical school.
+Each offers the student a different type of learning experience and each has its own process, expectations, and deadlines.
+If you have questions on any of these selectives , please contact the

 Students choosing Selective 2 learn how to use medical databases effectively.
 They learn how the population and methods employed in a study affect the interpretation of study results.
 In addition, they will learn how to synthesize information from a variety of sources in the form of an evidence table to draw a reasonable conclusion.

-An experience-driven investigation of an issue will be developed by the student while participating in the Rural/Underserved Opportunities Program (R/UOP).
-Experience-driven investigations can be done within any of these programs, although the number of students allowed to do their III within the program may be limited.
+An experience-driven investigation of an issue will be developed by the student while participating in the Rural Underserved Opportunities Program (RUOP).
+During their four-week rotation, students live in rural or urban underserved communities throughout Washington, Wyoming, Alaska, Montana, and Idaho.
+They work side-by-side with local physicians providing health care to underserved populations.
 Students will closely observe health care in a community setting, then develop a project based on those observations.
-The project could take several forms, including a community needs assessment, a plan for a community health intervention, or evaluation of a service delivery project.
+The project can take several forms, including a community needs assessment, a plan for a community health intervention, or evaluation of a service delivery project.

-Selective 5: Promoting Community Health in Developing Countries
+Selective 5: Promoting Community Health in Developing Countries-GHIP